opiumozor/coquotes/README.md

 `./add_quotes.py "Coco" "Apple, Google and Facebook are startup companies."`

-This add a new quote in the file quote_list.json.
+Add a new quote in the file quote_list.json.
 Then this file is parsed by the index.php and generate the web page.

 ## Requirements